das-developers/das2py-server/docs/DataSource.md

 ```
 From the definition of the interface property, `coords/time/min` we can see that:
 1. Has no default value because `value` is null.
-2. The `value` is changable because the property contains a `set` entry
+2. The `value` is changable because it contains a `set` entry.
-3. The query parameter used to change this property on the server is `read.time.min`
+3. The query parameter used to change this option on the server is `read.time.min`
-4. There is no further information in `set` so the user entered value is passed through as the HTTP GET parameter value.
+4. There is no further information in `set` so the user entered value is passed through
+   as the HTTP GET parameter value.

 From the definition of the interface property, `format/das/version` we can see that:
 1. The default value is `das3`